Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

-For this study, the quadrotor is tasked with a 6.0 s flight ($N=50$) from an initial hover at $[-5.0, -5.0, 2.0]$ m to a target position at $[5.0, 5.0, 2.0]$ m.
+For this study, the quadrotor is tasked with a 6.0~s flight ($N=50$) from an initial hover at $[-5.0, -5.0, 2.0]$~m to a target position at $[5.0, 5.0, 2.0]$~m.
 Terminal constraints strictly enforce the target position and zero linear velocity.
-The direct flight path is obstructed by three spherical obstacles with radii ranging from 1.2 to 1.5 m.
-Actuator limits constrain the total thrust to $[0, 20]$ N and body torques to $[-5, 5]$ Nm.
+The direct flight path is obstructed by three spherical obstacles with radii ranging from 1.2 to 1.5~m.
+Actuator limits constrain the total thrust to $[0, 20]$~N and body torques to $[-5, 5]$~Nm.

-We evaluated the solver's sensitivity to the final penalty parameter $\rho_f$ and the number of inner \ac{admm} iterations under these tight conditions.
-For simplicity, the penalty parameters in \cref{eq:augmented_lagrangian} are set to an identical value ($\rho_{\text{eq}} = \rho_{\text{dyn}} = \rho_{\text{geo}} = \rho$) and scaled logarithmically over the \ac{scp} iterations to a final value $\rho_f$.
-As shown in \cref{fig:ablation}, testing $\rho_f \in \{10^3, 10^4, 10^5, 10^6\}$ reveals a tradeoff: higher values enforce constraint satisfaction more aggressively in early iterations but converge to higher final objective costs compared to $\rho_f=10^3$.
+We evaluate the solver's sensitivity to the final penalty parameter $\rho_f$ and the number of inner \ac{admm} iterations under these tight conditions.
+For simplicity, the penalty parameters in \cref{eq:augmented_lagrangian} are set to an identical value ($\rho_{\text{eq}} = \rho_{\text{dyn}} = \rho_{\text{geo}} = \rho$) and scaled geometrically over 20 \ac{scp} iterations to a final value $\rho_f$.
+As shown in \cref{fig:parameter_study}, testing $\rho_f \in \{10^3, 10^4, 10^5, 10^6\}$ reveals a trade-off: higher values enforce constraint satisfaction more aggressively in early iterations but converge to higher final objective costs compared to $\rho_f=10^3$.
 Furthermore, the solver demonstrates robust inexact \ac{scp} behavior.
 It maintains stable convergence with as few as 100 inner \ac{admm} steps, though increasing the step count to 250 yields marginally lower final defects and objective costs.